Google Play Books alternatives

 2021.
 Google Play Books will help kids to learn to read

-To facilitate the learning process for young children, Google Play Books has introduced several new features.
-Firstly, it allows children to listen to books being read aloud, enhancing their auditory learning experience.
-Moreover, kids can now tap on individual words within the books to hear them spoken out loud, aiding in vocabulary development.
-Additionally, Google Play Books offers access to thousands of kid-friendly definitions, with many definitions accompanied by illustrations to enhance comprehension and foster learning.
-Google states that most of their children's books are equipped with these new reading tools.
-Parents can also download a free sample of any children's book to confirm if the reading tools are enabled for that particular title before making a purchase.
+Google Play Books has introduced several new features designed to assist young readers.
+Firstly, it now allows children to hear books read aloud and they can tap on individual words to hear them pronounced.
+Additionally, kids can read or listen to thousands of child-friendly definitions, many of which include illustrations to aid in understanding and learning.
+Google states that most of their children's books come with these new reading tools.
+Parents can also download a free sample of any children's book to check if the reading tools are available for that title before making a purchase.

 2019.
 Google Play allows to rent ebooks

-Google Play has recently introduced a new ebook rental system.
-This system quietly launched last week, offering approximately 200 titles from Open Road Media.
-The rental prices range from $1 to $2, and the rental period lasts for 3 days, providing ample time to avidly devour most of the available romance, thriller, and science-fiction novels.
-However, it's important to note that the Google Play rental system is currently limited to customers in the United States.
-It remains uncertain whether this system is being tested to assess consumer feedback or if it signifies a broader effort to enter the rental market in collaboration with other publishers.
+Google Play has introduced a new system for renting ebooks.
+A small section that quietly went live last week features around 200 titles from Open Road Media.
+The rental prices range from $1 to $2, with a rental period of 3 days, which should be sufficient to voraciously read most of the romance, thriller and science-fiction novels available.
+The Google Play rental system is currently available only in the United States.
+It is not yet clear whether this is a pilot program to assess consumer interest or part of a larger strategy to enter the rental market with additional publishers.

 2019.
 Google Play Books adds custom shelves, shelf icons